Create an add-on

-Add-on folder names have a prefix of "TA-", which is a requirement for Splunk Enterprise Security add-ons.
+Add-on folder names have a prefix of "TA-".
 For add-ons created by Splunk, the folder name prefix is "Splunk_TA_".
+These prefixes cannot be changed.
 To change the folder name, click Edit.

 |Version||The version number of the add-on, which appears with the add-on in Splunk Web.|

 |Visible||Indicates whether you want the add-on to be visible in the Splunk Web app list.
 By default, add-ons are not visible.
 However, if you create a setup page for your add-on, the Visible property will be enabled automatically.|

 |Icon||Upload an image file to use as the icon for your add-on.
 The Add-on Builder creates a large version (72x72 pixels) and a small version (36x36 pixels) of the icon from this image.|

 |Theme Color||The color to use for your add-on.|